shamkha21/Kickstarter/README.md

 # Kickstarting with Excel

 ## Overview of Project
-The overview of this analysis was to help Louise, a playwright analyze which factors will lead to a successful fundraising campaign.
+The overview of this analysis was to help Louise, a playwright to analyze which factors will lead to a successful fundraising campaign.

  ### Purpose
 The purpose specifically for deliverable one our analysis included theater fundraising outcomes(successful,failed,canceled) based on the launch date of the campaign.
 Deliverable two analyzed the percent outcomes of the subcategory "plays" based on the goal set for the fundraising campaign.